 Submissions

-We are currently accepting submissions for Spring 2025.
+We are currently accepting submissions for Fall 2025.

-Exchanges: Journal of Literary Translation is now open for submissions to our upcoming Spring issue, CLIMATE.
-The deadline for submission of works in translation is March 10, 2025
+Exchanges: Journal of Literary Translation is now open for submissions to our upcoming Fall issue, IN/FIDELITY.
+The deadline for submission of works in translation is September 30, 2025

 Please read the submission guidelines (below) in full.